Configuration properties inheritance and override

-To further customize the system, you can change a specific configuration property further down the hierarchy without having to change the definitions of other configuration properties.
+To further customize the system, you can change a specific configuration property at a lower level of the hierarchy without changing the definitions of other configuration properties.
 As shown in the following illustration, the value of zPingMonitorIgnore is changed so that ping monitoring is performed at the /Devices/Server/Windows level.

 This locally defined value for zPingMonitorIgnore overrides the value that is set at the root of the hierarchy.
 No other properties at this level are affected by this local change; they continue to inherit the value that is set at the root.

 Configuration properties allow you to configure the system at a very granular level, down to a particular device.
-For example, in the following illustration, the device named dev.zenoss.com has the value of SNMP community set to private.
+For example, in the following illustration, for the device named dev.zenoss.com, the value of SNMPCommunity set to private.
 This value overrides the root value of public.